 Simplify Your Search

 What features do you require in a home to satisfy your lifestyle now and in the future?
-Knowing your range of affordability you can explore your needs from design preferences to neighborhood choices.
+Knowing your range of affordability is imperative.
+Once you know it, you can explore all your needs: from design preferences to neighborhood choices.

 Once you have found the home that is right for you, move forward to present an offer.
 This will consist of earnest money to be held in an escrow account and a written agreement.
 This agreement will set forth your terms of the purchase and a schedule of events in order to own the property.
 This extremely important document is a legally binding agreement and should be carefully prepared by knowledgeable Realtors who are qualified to cover all your interests.